atugman/IBM-Cloud/Labs/Python/Dictionaries/guide.md

 Don't worry if everything in this section doesn't click right away.
 The purpose is to show you another practical use case for dictionaries in the real world.

 Let's revisit our teacher/testing example, but a bit more complex.
-Let's say that I offered my students up to 2 points (out of 100) of extra credit toward their final course grade at the end of the semester.
-For the sake of an example, let's assume that all 5 of our students achieved the full 2 points of extra credit.
-On the surface, this could operate very similarly to the last example, where we are merely adding 2 points to a score.
-However, we will certainly have had more than one assignment throughout the semester, and we need a way to track scores for multiple assignments, for multiple students.
+Surely our students have had more than one assignment throughout the semester, thus we'll need a way to track scores for multiple assignments, for multiple students.

-Here is a quick, and relatively dirty way we could do this.
-Unless you'd like a bit of extra practice, don't worry about copying and pasting the code block below, as we are going to use a cleaner example next.

 But the *value* of a given *key* in our dictionary does not have to be a simple string or integer, as it has been throughout this tutorial.
 Let's use a list to store each of the scores of 5 different assignments for each of our 5 students:

+Replace the contents of your dictionaries.py file with the code block below.

 ```python
 student_scores_all_assignments = {